 By Gerald Taylor, Managing Director TPMG

 We have heard many definitions for corporate culture.
 Some academics take an anthropological perspective defining corporate culture as a system of company values, beliefs, norms and customs.
 Anthropologists believe it is culture that shapes the identity of society.
 They conclude culture determines how members of the society dress, what they eat, how they worship and overall how they govern themselves.
-By the same token, a business culture shape the identity of a corporation.
+By the same token, a business culture shapes the identity of a corporation.
 It determines how company employees work, how they set priorities and accomplish goals.
 In effect, corporate culture is the day to day climate that absolutely plays the dominant role in determining the success of the firm.
 But what is a high performance culture?

 At TPMG Consulting we define a high performance culture quite simply as: